 Q: How often do we rehearse, and for how long?

 A: Main Street and New Generation rehearse on Saturdays throughout the year.
 Sunday afternoons are reserved for the All Americans.
-Additional rehearsals are held early in the season and before competitions or Spring Gala as the Musical Director deems necessary.
+Additional rehearsals are held early in the season and before competitions as the Musical Director deems necessary.

 Main Street rehearsals are from 9:00am and 12:00 pm on Saturdays.

 Rouge rehearsals are from 5:30pm to 9:00pm on Sundays.

 Q: Are there scholarships available?